diracdeltas/beatsbywatson/README.md

 2. run the server (in this directory)
   * In Python 2: run `python -m SimpleHTTPServer 6900`
   * In Python 3: run `python -m http.server 6900`
-3. go to `localhost:6900` in Chrome
+3. go to `localhost:6900` in Chrome and click the heart to connect

 ## Demo